548A Bevier Hall MC 184 905 S. Goodwin Ave Urbana IL 61801

-Emily Steele is a skilled communicator with a background in journalism and more than 15 years’ experience in storytelling.
-She serves on the Illinois Extension communications team as a Media Communications Coordinator providing support to horticulture, agriculture, and natural resources program staff statewide.
+Emily Steele is a skilled communicator with a background in journalism and more than 15 years of experience in storytelling.
+She serves on the Illinois Extension communications team providing support to agriculture and natural resources program staff statewide and the Nutrient Loss Reduction Strategy team.
 A jack of all trades, her work includes writing, copy editing, social media management, project management, website design, graphic design, and video work.

-Emily has a Bachelor’s in journalism from Eastern Illinois University.
+Emily has a M.S. in Natural Resources and Environmental Sciences from University of Illinois and a B.A. in Journalism from Eastern Illinois University.
 She joined Illinois Extension in 2015 as a Publicity Promotion Specialist serving DeWitt, Macon, and Piatt counties.
 Prior to that, she worked as a reporter, copy editor, and designer at several newspapers.
-She is passionate about conserving the natural world and is pursuing a Master’s in Natural Resources and Environmental Sciences from University of Illinois.
-She volunteers with her comfort dog Sophie at nursing homes, schools and libraries in the Decatur area and in the summer puts in a lot of miles bicycling around Illinois.
+She volunteers with her comfort dog Sophie at nursing homes, schools, and libraries in the Decatur area and, in the summer puts in a lot of miles bicycling around Illinois.

 Telling the Extension Story

 As an Extension communicator, Emily loves sharing a behind-the-scenes look into how Extension staff and volunteers are changing lives with their innovative work.

 - Gardeners Corner: This quarterly newsletter explores topics for home gardeners.
 Never miss an update, subscribe!

 - Seasonal resources: A collection of Summer Resources, Fall Resources, Thanksgiving, and Winter Resources.